OctopusDeploy/docs/docs/octopus-rest-api/octopus.server.exe-command-line/lost-master-key.md

                                load and save data in the expected format.
       --skipCurrentMasterKeyTest
-                             By default this command will test whether the existing Master Key can decrypt the Octopus Server X.509 certificate.
+                             By default this command will test whether the existing master key can decrypt the Octopus Server X.509 certificate.
 Use this switch if you are certain you want to ignore the results of this test.
       --scrubPii             Use this switch to scrub all personally identifiable information from the database.
-      --skipLicenseCheck     Skips the license check when performing a schema upgrade
+      --skipLicenseCheck     Skips the licence check when performing a schema upgrade

 Or one of the common options: